instana/go-sensor/instrumentation/instasarama/README.md

 `instasarama` provides a set of convenience wrappers for constructor functions exported by `github.com/Shopify/sarama`.
 These wrappers are named the same way as their origins and use the same set of arguments.
-In most cases it's enough to replace `sarama` with `instasarama` in the constructor call and append an instance of `*instana.Sensor` to the argument list.
+In most cases it's enough to replace `sarama` with `instasarama` in the constructor call and append an instance of `instana.TracerLogger` to the argument list.

 **Note**: Kafka supports record headers starting from v0.11.0.
 In order to enable trace context propagation, you need to make sure that your `(sarama.Config).Version` is set to at least `sarama.V0_11_0_0`.